codeforamerica/lv-trucks-map/doc/api-documentation.md

 }
 ```

 * ``category`` (required) The type of feedback provided, so that the back-end can determine whether this is application feedback (for the developers) or food truck program feedback (for the city).
 The valid values are ``app`` or ``city``.
-It is possible for the front-end to provide extra values; it will be the responsibility of the back-end to validate and sort appropriately.
+It is possible for the front-end to provide extra values; it will be the responsibility of the back-end to validate and handle these values.
 * ``body`` (required) A string containing the text of the feedback.
 The front-end currently limits the length of this string to 2048 characters to prevent responses that are egregiously large.
 * ``email`` (optional) A string containing the e-mail of the user.
 The front-end uses HTML5 form validation to check for a valid e-mail address.